 Dr. Ashley M. Long

-Dr. Ashley M. Long is an Assistant Professor of Wildlife Ecology at Louisiana State University's School of Renewable Natural Resources.
+Dr. Ashley M. Long is an Associate Professor of Wildlife Ecology at Louisiana State University's School of Renewable Natural Resources.
 Dr. Long completed her undergraduate education at Northland College (Ashland, WI), where she received her B.S. in Biology.
 She earned her M.S. in Biological Sciences from Emporia State University (Emporia, KS), where she examined the influence of prescribed burning on birds in shrub-encroached shortgrass prairie with Dr. William E. Jensen.
 For her Ph.D. in Wildlife and Fisheries Sciences, she examined avian responses to variation in vegetation structure and composition with Dr. Michael L. Morrison at Texas A&M University (College Station, TX).

 Prior to joining RNR, Dr. Long was a Research Scientist at the Texas A&M Natural Resources Institute, where she worked on issues related to T&E, at-risk, and nuisance wildlife.
 Outside work, Dr. Long and her husband love trying out new recipes and spending time outdoors with their daughter, Ada, and dog, Pip – if you see them out and about, be sure to say “hi”!